The Ultimate Guide to Fat Tire Pressure for Beach Cruiser Bikes

 What happens if I inflate my fat tires to 30 PSI?

-Is 5 PSI too low for a fat tire bike?
+Is 5 PSI too low for fat tires?

-Can I use regular bike pumps for fat tires?
+Can I use a regular bike pump for fat tires?

-Yes, but a pump with a wide barrel and a gauge that reads lower PSIs will make inflating fat tires easier and more precise.
+Yes, but using a wide-barrel pump with a low-pressure gauge will make the process faster and more accurate.

 Share: